Selharem/Online-Calculator/README.md

-# javascript-calculator
+# Javascript-calculator

 This is a simple web app calculator using vanilla javascript.
 Feel free to contribute to it if you like!

 # Getting Started